stybe/frontend-interview/README.md

 You need to write code in TypeScript.

+We are using **NextJS** as frontend framework.

+The code is inside `otp_signup` directory.

+Make meaningful commits and meaningful README.

+Once you are done with the UI implementation, we will provide you with API endpoint.

 Code coverage must not fall below **98%**.

 You need to raise the PR if you want to submit the code.